 Graduating with Honours from Monash University, trained in Melbourne and London, Dr Yeoh brings a wealth of experience to his clinical practice in Obstetrics and Gynaecology.
 Established in Mitcham he offers a range of services to manage the problems women face from a young age through to their later years.

 With his experience, he understands that good outcomes in pregnancy comes from personalised one to one care.
-Developing an intimate knowledge your concerns and wishes maximises the success of having a happy outcome for both mother and baby.
-In achieving this he undertakes
+Developing an intimate knowledge of your concerns and wishing to maximise the success of having a happy outcome for both mother and baby.
+In achieving this he undertakes:

 - Pre pregnancy care to ensure maximal health, nutrition and immunisation

 - Screening of genetic disorders

 - Pelvic floor assessment

 - Management of complex medical conditions like diabetes, heart conditions, high blood pressure

 - Complex pregnancy care including VBAC and Twindelivery